Park City’s Carbon Footprint

 Park City’s Municipal Carbon Footprint

 As of 2017, we are offsetting approximately half of our electricity consumption with Renewable Energy Certificates (RECs) through our utility.
 Our goal is to bring new renewables online to power 100% of our municipal operations by 2022, and hence bring our Scope 2 emissions to zero.
+In the meantime, we are electrifying our bus fleet, which temporarily raises our footprint, but will drop it to zero once the renewables come online.

 For more information, contact Celia Peterson 435.615.5193 or email@example.com.